ashwanimehra/WordCount/README.md

 ## WordCount

-Program to count the number of particular words in a given text file.
+Program to count the number of particular words in a given text file after cleaning the text for analysis.

-The file used for the project is uploaded with thw project .
+The file used for the project is uploaded with the project .

 You can uncomment the file_data's & sample's section print command to understand what that variable holds (As file is too long, therefore didn't print their ouputs along with them).